mbsa-tud/tsad_platform/README.md

 * [Dynamic Threshold](#dynamic-threshold): The default configuration for the dynamic threshold.
 * [Optimization](#optimization-logging): Whether to export logdata during an optimization process.

+The platform offers **two different modes** to test time series anomaly detection methods.
+The workflows are as such:

-**Manually train and test models:**
+**MODE 1: Manually train and test models:**

 1. Import a dataset on the [Data](#importing-a-dataset) panel.
 2. Split and process the dataset on the [Preprocessing](#preprocessing-and-splitting-the-dataset) panel.
 3. Configure, train and optimize models on the [Training](#training-and-optimization) panel.
 4. Test the models on the [Detection](#detection) and [Simulink Detection](#simulink-detection) panels.
-5. (optional) Configure, train and test the dynamic switch mechanism on the [Dynamic Switch](#dynamic-switch) panel (only possible for univariate datasets with multiple files for testing).
+5. (optional) Configure, train and test the dynamic switch mechanism on the [Dynamic Switch](#dynamic-switch) panel (only possible for datasets with multiple files for testing).

-**Automatically train and test models on single- or multi-entity datasets:**
+**MODE 2: Automatically train and test models on single- or multi-entity datasets:**

 1. Configure models on the [Training](#training-and-optimization) panel.
 2. Configure and start the auto-run function on the [Auto Run](#auto-run) panel.

+Further details can be found below.

 ---